The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 It has dimensions of 7.5 inches long by 2.5 inches tall by 4.25 inches wide and it weighs just 1.51 pounds.

-How To Pick The Best Water Pump For Your RV
+How To Pick The Best 12-Volt Water Pump For Your RV

-In order to choose the right water pump for your needs, you’ll need to know how to sort through their varying features and specifications.
+In order to choose the right water pump for your needs, you’ll need to know how to sort through its varying features and specifications.

-In this Buying Guide, I’m going to cover many of the basic factors you’ll need to consider when comparing and contrasting different RV water pump models.
+In this Buying Guide, I’m going to cover many of the basic factors you’ll need to consider when comparing and contrasting different 12v water pump models.

 RV water pumps are mainly separated by the power supply they require to operate effectively.